Investment Return on Pension Assets

 Solvency regulation, for its part, will affect the possibilities and willingness of pension insurers to take investment risks.
 The purpose of solvency regulation is to protect pension assets and benefits.
 Solvency is measured by the ratio of assets to liabilities.
 When solvency is sound, that is, when assets relative to liabilities are high, insurers can strive for higher returns through riskier investments.
 Correspondingly, when solvency is weaker, solvency regulation will steer investments from shares to interest-bearing papers and other less risky investment instruments.

 Pension insurers not subject to solvency regulation, in our case the buffer funds that are not burdened by pension liabilities, also have their own rules and limitations regarding investment allocation.
 These vary both between countries and individual pension operators.
-For example, there may be restrictions on the share of equities or real estate investments in the portfolio.
+Interest rates have also been higher in the United States than in the euro area.

 The Netherlands has a pension system that is built around a national pension and supplementary occupational pensions.
 Entitlement to the national pension AOW is based on residence.
 Earnings-related pension system consists of collective supplementary occupational plans agreed between employers and employees.
 Supplementary pensions are fully funded and cover around 90 per cent of all employees.
 Supplementary pension cover is primarily a defined benefit system and is mostly provided through major sector-specific funds.